-Grammatical Definition: Example: Feature: Active Voice When the subject of a verb carries out an action.
-David Beckham scored the penalty.
-Adjective A word that describes a noun. e.g. the cat is very happy Adverbs A word that describes a verb, an adjective or another adverb.
+When the subject of a verb carries out an action.
+David Beckham scored the penalty. - David Beckham scored the penalty.
+A word that describes a noun. e.g. the cat is very happy A word that describes a verb, an adjective or another adverb.
 It nearly always answers the questions: How?
 When?
 Where? or Why?
 Most adverbs in English end in -Iy and come from adjectives.
 The beetle is extremely small.
 The cat moved stealthily.
-Antonyms Words which mean the opposite to each other.
-The antonym of up is down The antonym of tall is short The antonym of add is subtract Apostrophe Punctuation showing possession or missing letters.
-Contractions: Is not = isn't Could not = couldn't Showing Possession: With nouns (plural and singular) not ending in an s add 's: the girl's jacket, the children's books With plural nouns ending in an s, add only the apostrophe: the guards' duties, the Jones' house With singular nouns ending in an s, you can add either 's or an apostrophe alone: the witness's lie or the witness' lie (be consistent) Articles the words 'the', 'a' or 'an' the withess sine of the withess he (be consistent) Brackets Punctuation Used for additional information or explanation.
+Words which mean the opposite to each other.
+The antonym of up is down The antonym of tall is short The antonym of add is subtract Punctuation showing possession or missing letters.
+Contractions: Is not = isn't Could not = couldn't Showing Possession: With nouns (plural and singular) not ending in an s add 's: the girl's jacket, the children's books With plural nouns ending in an s, add only the apostrophe: the guards' duties, the Jones' house With singular nouns ending in an s, you can add either 's or an apostrophe alone: the words 'the' 'a' or 'an' the witness's lie or the witness' lie (be consistent) the words the , a or an Punctuation Used for additional information or explanation.
 To clarify information: Jamie's bike was red (bright red) with a yellow stripe.
 For asides and comments: The bear was pink (I kid you not).
 To give extra details: His first book (The Colour Of Magic) was written in 1989.
-Capital Letters Uppercase letters.
-Capital letters are used: TO BEGIN SENTENCES TO BEGIN PROPER NOUNS TO BEGIN WORDS IN TITLES TO BEGIN WORDS OF EXCLAMATION TO BEGIN WORDS HE, HIM, HIS WHEN REFERRING TO GOD TO WRITE THE PRONOUN 'I'
+Uppercase letters.
+Capital letters are used: TO BEGIN SENTENCES TO BEGIN PROPER NOUNS TO BEGIN WORDS IN TITLES TO BEGIN WORDS OF EXCLAMATION TO BEGIN WORDS HE, HIM, HIS WHEN REFERRING TO GOD TO WRITE THE PRONOUN 'I' It nearly always answers the questions: How?
+When?
+Where? or Why?
+Most adverbs in English end in -Iy and come from adjectives.
+Words which mean the opposite to each other.
+Punctuation showing possession or missing letters. the words 'the', 'a' or 'an' Punctuation Used for additional information or explanation.